-In a new, empty map or local scene, the default horizontal coordinate system is WGS 1984 Web Mercator.
-For global scenes, the default horizontal coordinate system is WGS 1984.
-There are numerous coordinate systems to choose from for maps and local scenes, but the horizontal coordinate system for a global scene is limited to either WGS 1984 or China Geodetic Coordinate System 2000 (CGCS 2000).
+In a new, empty map or local scene, the default horizontal coordinate system is WGS84 Web Mercator.
+For global scenes, the default horizontal coordinate system is WGS84.
+There are numerous coordinate systems to choose from for maps and local scenes, but the horizontal coordinate system for a global scene is limited to either WGS84 or China Geodetic Coordinate System 2000 (CGCS 2000).
 A map or scene always has a horizontal coordinate system.
 You can, optionally, define a vertical coordinate system for a map or scene.

 Empty maps and scenes derive their coordinate systems from the first layer added to them.
-When you add additional layers to a map or scene, they are automatically displayed using the same coordinate system of the map or scene.
-If the map or scene's coordinate system is not the same as the native coordinate system of the layer's source data, the data is projected on the fly using a transformation.
-Be aware, however, that projecting on the fly can take longer to draw and is not advisable if you are editing data or performing analysis.
-It is far preferable to ensure that all the data is in the same coordinate system.
+When you add more layers to a map or scene, they are automatically displayed using the same coordinate system of the map or scene.
+If the map or scene's geographic coordinate system is different than the geographic coordinate system of the layer, the data is projected in real time using a transformation.
+Be aware, however, that projecting in real time can take longer to draw and is not advisable if you are editing data or performing analysis.
+It is better to ensure that all the data is in the same coordinate system.
 Use the Project or Project Raster tool to project spatial data from one coordinate system to another.

 To see the coordinate system defined for your data source, or if your data source has a coordinate system defined, right-click the layer in the Contents pane and click Properties.
 On the Layer Properties dialog box, click the Source tab and expand the Spatial Reference group.